genesys-samples/Architect_IVR_Data-Actions/content/_index.md

 # Genesys Workshop Series

-## Welcome to the Genesys Cloud Architect and Scripting Workshop
+## Welcome to the Scripting and Architect 200 workshop, Part 1 of 2 - Data Sources and Scripting

 The art of creating meaningful interactions

 ### Prerequisites
-  * Architect Workshop
+  * Architect 100 Workshop
   * Data Action Construction Workshop

 ### Learning Objectives